 There are two ways to archive a delivered or failed job.
-Click on the Delivered Jobs icon from the home page of the administrative user account.
-The Delivered Jobs screen opens listing all the previously delivered jobs.
+Click on Mail Job > Completed Jobs from the Toolbar for administrative user account.
+The Completed Jobs screen opens listing all the previously delivered jobs.
 Then, either:

 • Click on the Job ID link to select the job.
 The Job Administration screen opens.
 Click on the Job Archive tab, and then click the [Move to Archive] button.
-Click the [Cancel] button to cancel the operation and return to the Delivered Jobs screen.
+Click the [Cancel] button to cancel the operation and return to the Completed Jobs screen.